z0r0z/v4-router/README.md

 # V4 Swap Router

-A simple and optimized reference implementation for swapping on Uniswap V4.
+A simple and optimized reference router implementation for swapping on Uniswap V4.

 ## Design